Franklin D. Roosevelt Presidential Library and Museum: Museum

 Roosevelt hoped the library would become an important research center and attract visitors to the museum.
 The museum section of the building opened June 30, 1941.
 However, the onset of World War II changed Roosevelt's plans, and the official opening of the library as a research facility was deferred as the president served a third term and then was elected to a fourth term in 1944.
 He visited the library often during the war to sort and classify his records and memorabilia; and from his study in the library he delivered several of his famous War-era radio speeches or "fireside chats".

 President Roosevelt paid his last visit to Hyde Park in March 1945 and died on April 12 at Warm Springs, Georgia, at age sixty-three.
 The desk he used in the Oval Office during his presidency was donated to the museum.

+Images of the internment

+The Library and Museum have condemned Roosevelt's decision to Intern Japanese Americans with Executive Order 9066, The Museum features an exhibit titled "Images of Internment," which includes a short film with excerpts from oral history accounts of Japanese Americans describing their experiences during internment, and a video recording of Ronald Reagan's formal apology on behalf of The United States and signing the Civil Liberties Act of 1988 which granted reparations all who've been interned.

+The Franklin D. Roosevelt Presidential Library and Museum is presenting “Images of Internment” because it is critically important to examine both the successes and failures of any great leader to truly understand them.
+President Roosevelt led America through two of its worst crises, the Great Depression and World War II.
+His extraordinary leadership helped create the modern world with all of the freedoms we enjoy today.
+Executive Order 9066 reminds us that even our greatest leaders can make mistakes when the voice of the people drowns out the voice of reason.